AndreyNautilus/AndreyNautilus.github.io/content/posts/2025-09-02-distributing-linux-so.md

 ../out/lib/libfoo.so: ELF 64-bit LSB shared object, ..., stripped
 ```

-We need to save files with debug info (`libfoo.so.debug`) for every shipped binary, then we will be able
+We need to save the file with debug info (`libfoo.so.debug`) for every shipped binary, then we will be able
 to analyze crashdumps that customers may send to us.

 ## Visibility of exported symbols